Dnstilt/FaceDetectionApp/README.md

  * Lucas Malfatti

-  App project made for ADS curse att Unisenai first semester,we start looking into turorial  @HastagProgramacao and them we go to @canalsandeco for getting more informations and a more complete code.
+  App project made for ADS curse at Unisenai first semester,we start looking into turorial  @HastagProgramacao and them we go to @canalsandeco for getting more informations and a more complete code.
 But definitely @NicholasRenotte was the answer for what we need.

-Data base for negative faces.  http://vis-www.cs.umass.edu/lfw/ Siamese model explanation https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf Nicholas Github https://github.com/nicknochnack
+Data base for negative faces.  http://vis-www.cs.umass.edu/lfw/ Siamese model explanation https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf Nicholas Github https://github.com/nicknochnack https://www.datascienceacademy.com.br/ this book is great for cognizance of what ML works. https://www.deeplearningbook.com.br/
 Keras documentation https://keras.io/api/saving/
 Tensorflow site https://www.tensorflow.org/?hl=pt-br